sgwilbur/docker-simple-delivery-pipeline/README.md

 ## Working with your images

-Now once you create the containers
+Now once you create the containers you will need to setup your data inside them as will any environment.
+However be mindful that the `docker-compose up` command is intended for building the container and will overwrite your data.
+So once you have an envitonment setup you can